bpi/bhq_translation/misrp.md

 We need two different voices to record the stimuli, preferable a male and female voice.

 ### Two  easy sound lists
 Do these last (mix in words from the hard lists).
 Here are the lists from the English version.
-You create equivalent lists in your language.
+You should create equivalent lists in your language.

  - bash bill can chuck dish dust fig gash gum kiss lab mat nag nut pun rib rug sit
  - boon crags fake gone kegs lash let pab peg poke roff roop shay shob taint toe tone tube

 ### Four hard sound lists
 Chosen to maximize total frequency of words in resulting phonological neighborhoods.
 About half words, half non-words; avoid very frequent words.
 Each list should contain about 20 words.
 Here are the lists from the English version.
-You create equivalent lists in your language.
+You should create equivalent lists in your language.

  - bake dane day nane pake pakes pape pate pay plake sane tabe tade take tame tane taned tape tave tay thay
  - bod bomb bon bons cob don dop lop nop on rob rock rop rot sob tob tom top tov trob von